Caesar Salad with Anchovies

 - Whisps Parmesan Cheese Crisps

-Heat the oven to 350 degrees.
-Spread the bread crumbs on a rimmed baking sheet and toast in the oven until dried out, about 8 minutes.
+- Heat the oven to 350 degrees.
+Spread the bread cubes on a rimmed baking sheet and toast in the oven until dried out, about 8 minutes.